SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/README.md

 <details>
  <summary> Introduction to LAB 1</summary>
- Open the terminal from VLSI Directory created on the desktop and git clone the library from link by following steps:
+ Open the terminal from VLSI Directory created on the desktop and git clone the library from the link by following the steps:

 ![Screenshot from 2023-08-12 12-32-19](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/ab5c525f-432e-4aec-99ad-2097670cbfa7)

-Following is the link of the github repository used for git clone in ubuntu:
+Following is the link to the GitHub repository used for git clone in Ubuntu:
 ```
 	#git clone https://github.com/kunalg123/sky130RTLDesignAndSynthesisWorkshop.git
 ```
- type following command to view all directory and enter into the directory:
+ type the following command to view all directories and enter the directory:

   ```
          #ls